SRMJEEE 2026 Preparation Tips: Check Important Books, Tips and Complete Preparation Strategy

 Make a Plan

-After noting down the syllabus, another major thing to do is ‘Make a Plan’.
-It is very essential to formulate a plan.
-It makes it easier to study with the help of a plan and remember what you have studied.
-The aspiring students can keep a check on how much of the syllabus they have covered.
-This will help them further to estimate their time for revision and practice.
+After noting down syllabus and pattern, the next part is to ‘Make a Plan’ which will make it easier to study and remember.
+Students can keep a check on how much of the syllabus they have covered.
+This will help them further estimate their time for revision and practice.

-Making your foundation strong must be your priority.
-If your fundamentals are strong then you can easily solve any questions.
-Be thorough with the NCERT Books, and Class Notes first.
+While preparing it is important to ensure that you have your basics clear.
+Making your basics strong can help you easily solve the questions.
+Be thorough with NCERT Books, and Class Notes first.

-While preparing or remembering any topic, write down the important points and formulas.
-Doing this will help you at the time of revising the topics.
+While preparing or remembering any topic, it is always good to write down important points and formulas and keep them handy.
+This will help you during revisions.

-Solve Mock Tests and Previous Years’ Question Papers
+Solve Mock Tests and Past Years’ Question Papers

-To become familiar with the exam pattern, the Students can practice the mock tests as well as the question papers from previous years.
-It will help the students to see how much time they take to solve the paper.
-The Students can assess their scores and guess as to how much preparation they have done.
-In case, any student doesn’t perform well in the SRMJEEE mock tests, we advise them to not worry.
-If the Students begin the preparation early and solve mock tests, they will be able to correct their mistakes.
+To become familiar with the exam pattern, practice mock tests as well as question papers from previous years.
+It will help in estimating the time taken to solve the question paper.
+In case, any student doesn’t perform well in SRMJEEE mock tests, we advise them to not worry.
+If they begin the preparation early and solve mock tests, they will be able to correct their mistakes.
 Moreover, they will have enough time for revision as well.

-Taking Online mock tests also helps in improving your accuracy in attempting the questions.
+Taking online mock tests also helps in improving accuracy in attempting questions.
 Therefore, we advise you to take regular mock tests to check your performance.

 Also read: